Safely Set Up Your Electronic Entertainment in Your Rental Property

 Setting up your home entertainment system is exciting.
 When you get a new TV or upgrade your game console you can’t wait to patch it all together.
+With "Black Friday" sales going on all week, you may be more inclined to end up with a new electronic device you'll be setting up soon in your Chico or Redding apartment.

 But as you plug more and more electronics into that single wall outlet you start to wonder, “Is there a limit to how many devices I can plug into this?
 That’s what power strips are for, right?”
 Hold on!
 The power from a single electrical outlet is not an unlimited resource and it can be dangerous to overload it.
 Find out how to avoid tripping breakers or causing electrical fires by reading these tips.